alexanderflorean/master-thesis-measuring-the-utility-of-synthetic-data/README.md

-# Master thesis: Examining the suitability of Population Fidelity measures for classification problems
+# Master thesis: Measuring the Utility of Synthetic Data
+### An Empirical Evaluation of Population Fidelity Measures as Indicators of Synthetic Data Utility in Classification Tasks
-By: Alexander Florean
+Alexander Florean

 ## Project structure
-master-thesis-vt23/
+./
 |- data/		   # data for the project
 |- logs/		   # contains the log file for system logging
 |- notebooks/	   # notebooks for the experiments and implementation